ajnafa/PSCI-3300-Political-Research-Methods-SP23/content/12-Hypothesis-Testing-and-Theory-Evaluation/README.md

 Testing (NHST), is plagued by logical inconsistencies that remain poorly understood.
-This week we will look at the basic logic of hypothesis testing in political science, the questions it can and cannot answer, and alternative approaches that are better suited to answering the questions social scientists are interested in.
+This week we will look at the basic logic of hypothesis testing in political science, the questions it can and cannot answer, and approaches that are better suited to providing vague answers to the kinds of precise questions social scientists are interested in.

 ### Tuesday, March 28th, 2023